Rosemary Oil for Hair Growth: 2021 Guide

 Finasteride, marketed as Propecia and Proscar, is a pill that works by binding to the enzyme (5-alpha-reductase) that would otherwise convert free testosterone to DHT.

-Topical application of rosemary oil is said to treat AGA by stimulating the hair follicles, like Minoxidil, and by inhibiting conversion of free testosterone to DHT, like Finasteride.
+Topical application of rosemary oil is said to treat AGA by stimulating the hair follicles, like Minoxidil, and by inhibiting the conversion of free testosterone to DHT, like Finasteride.

 Other Hair Loss Problems

-Hair loss can also be caused by clogged hair follicles, dead skin build up and some scalp conditions that prevent hair regrowth.
+Hair loss can also be caused by clogged hair follicles, dead skin build-up, and some scalp conditions that prevent hair regrowth.
 All of these types of hair loss are considered to be curable and treatable.

 Rosemary oil is known to have natural antifungal and antibacterial properties that help in maintaining a clean, healthy scalp and strong, healthy hair follicles.